OkosunLab/SnakemakePipelines/Alignment.With.UMI.Collapsing/README.md

 ## Overview

-This pipeline will run from unaligned fastq files to consensus bam files.
+This pipeline will run from unaligned fastq files to consensus bam files using UMIs.

 ### Pipeline steps